ZubbyAlaNyash/DigitalClock/README.md

 # DigitalClock
-24hr Digital Clock(HTML, CSS, JavaScript)
+This is a 24hr Digital Clock made HTML, Plain CSS and Plain JavaScript